Global Shield against Climate Risks

 The urgent needs of vulnerable countries and people in the face of these increasing climate risks need to be addressed.
 When a climate-related disaster strikes, better systems need to be in place, providing immediate finance in the most efficient, effective and fast way for the most vulnerable.
 So far, financial protection is not systematic, coherent and sustained enough.

 To address this, the Vulnerable Twenty Group (V20) together with the Group of Seven (G7) and other supporting countries launched the Global Shield against Climate Risks.
 The aim of the Global Shield is to provide and facilitate more and better pre-arranged protection against climate and disaster related risks for vulnerable people and countries.
-Greater financial protection and faster and more reliable disaster preparedness and response will contribute to effectively addressing losses and damages exacerbated by climate change.
+Greater financial protection and faster and more reliable disaster preparedness and response will contribute to effectively responding to loss and damage.

 How the Global Shield works